-Burlington Resources Oil & Gas Company LP ("BROG"), a subsidiary of ConocoPhillips, is the interest owner for the Waddell Ranch properties and Riverhill Energy Corporation ("Riverhill Energy"), formerly a wholly owned subsidiary of Riverhill Capital Corporation ("Riverhill Capital") and formerly an affiliate of Coastal Management Corporation ("CMC"), is the interest owner for the Texas Royalty properties.
+Burlington Resources Oil & Gas Company LP ("BROG"), a subsidiary of ConocoPhillips, was the interest owner for the Waddell Ranch properties through November 1, 2019 and Riverhill Energy Corporation ("Riverhill Energy"), formerly a wholly owned subsidiary of Riverhill Capital Corporation ("Riverhill Capital") and formerly an affiliate of Coastal Management Corporation ("CMC"), is the interest owner for the Texas Royalty properties.
 BROG currently conducts all field, technical and accounting operations on behalf of BROG with regard to the Waddell Ranch properties.
 Riverhill Energy currently conducts the accounting operations for the Texas Royalty properties.